Updated April 2026

 Flood & Water Damage

 While EV batteries are sealed, deep water ingress can damage high-voltage connectors and control units.
 Flood-damaged EVs are often written off due to safety risks around compromised electrical systems.
+This is relevant in flood-prone parts of QLD, NSW and VIC.

 EV Insurance Premiums vs ICE Vehicles